 If it looks old and burnt, then you might need to replace it.
 You can also buy a kit to test the fluid quality, and this will let you know for sure if the fluid needs replaced or not.

-But old transmission fluid that is worn out can cause the transmission to slip, and it might be more noticeable when it is cold because the cold is affecting the broke down fluid more than heat does.
+But old transmission fluid that is worn out can cause the transmission to slip, and it might be more noticeable when it is cold because the cold is affecting the broken down fluid more than heat does.

 The last thing that can cause your transmission to slip when it is cold is old or dirty oil.
 Oil also runs thru the transmission and like the transmission fluid if it is old and it is cold outside, then it might be getting too thick to move correctly thru the system.